 Please sign my Web Contact Log

-Ham radio has been an interest of mine since I was in my early teens, but never got around to getting licensed.
-After decades of procrastination, in January of 2012, a fellow ham friend of mine Bob gave me the Technicians study guide as a belated Christmas gift.
-Finally out of respect to Bob, I stopped my procrastinating and buckled down and studied for then passed my Technicians Class license.
-Then only 3 months later and additional studying, I took and passed my General Class license.
-Fast foward to 2014, I passed the Extra Class exam on June 8th, 2014.
+Ham radio has been an interest of mine from as far back as my early teens, (the early '70's,) but never got around to getting licensed.
+After decades of procrastination, January of 2012 a ham friend of mine Bob, gave me the Technicians study guide as a belated Christmas gift.
+Out of respect to Bob, I stopped my procrastinating and finally buckled down to study and pass my Technicians Class license.
+Then just 3 short months later, I passed my General Class license exam.
+Fast forward to 2014, passed the Extra Class exam on June 8th.

-During the early summer of 2012 shortly after taking the General Class exam and looking around for used equipment, through Bob I came across someone he knew who was relocating New Orleans who could not take his equipment with him to his new place.
-I purchased some of his equipment including an ICOM IC-746PRO, Carolina Windom 160 antenna, Heil Pro Set Media Pro mic/headset combo, foot peddle, Bencher BY-1 Paddle, Signalink SL-1+, tools, coax, connectors, test equipment, grounding cables, books, years of QST magazines and tons of other peripherals / "stuff."
-Days later, I made my first contact, fittingly it was with Bob.
+During the early summer of 2012 shortly after taking the General Class exam; I was looking around for used equipment.
+Through Bob I came across someone who was relocating to New Orleans and could not take his equipment with him to his new place.
+I purchased some of his equipment including an ICOM IC-746PRO, Carolina Windom 160 antenna, Heil Pro Set iC mic/headset combo, foot peddle, Bencher BY-1 Paddle, Signalink SL-1+, tools, coax, connectors, test equipment, grounding cables, books, years and years of QST magazines and tons of other peripherals / "stuff."
+Days later, I made my first contact.
+Fittingly it was with Bob.
 Thanks buddy!

 -- more below the photos --

-I have been making good contacts and most of all having a lot of fun talking with other hams.
-I got my sound card set up (SignaLink SL+) and started to play with digital back around February 2013 and have been making tons of contacts there as well.
-Everyday I continue to learn more and enjoy this wonderful new hobby.
+I have been making lots of good contacts and most of all having a lot of fun talking with other hams.
+With my sound card set up, (SignaLink SL+,) I started working with digital back around February 2013 and have been making tons of contacts.
+Every day I continue to learn more and enjoy this wonderful new hobby.